 - A sign-up form’s conversion depends on a few things you control: field count, the incentive, placement, and timing.

-- Average email opt-in forms convert around 2-3%, so a form well below that is leaving subscribers, and revenue, on the table.
+- Average email opt-in forms convert at around 2-3%, so a form well below that is leaving subscribers and revenue on the table.

-- The list you build is only as valuable as the email program behind it, so sign-up forms and email strategy are one system, not two.
+- The list you build is only as valuable as the email program behind it, so sign-up forms and email strategy are one system.

 🚀 Quick takeaway

-Treat the sign-up form as a conversion surface, not a fixture.
+Treat the sign-up form as a conversion surface.
 Cut the fields, give a real reason to subscribe, place it where intent is high, and measure it against a benchmark.
 Small changes here compound, because the form works on traffic you already have.

 What makes a sign-up form convert?